sree-chikati/debugging-steps-lab/README.md

 For each of the exercises, read over the code line-by-line with a partner.
 For each line of code, **state any assumptions you have** about how the code behaves.
 E.g. "the `i` variable is set to the index of the next element."
 For each assumption, **add a print statement** to the code to verify that your assumption is accurate.
 E.g. you can print out the `i` variable and check its value(s) against what you expect.

 If you have trouble with this part, you can check out `example.py` to see how to do it.

+## Submission Instructions

+After you finish the exercises, submit your code on [Gradescope](https://www.gradescope.com/courses/206382/assignments/949586/) under "Homework 1: Debugging Steps Lab".
+Your instructor will grade your work based on completion.